HarlemBusinessAlliance/WebDevelopmentSquad/intro_to_css/bootstrap.md

 ## Adding Bootstrap to HTML
 Bootstrap uses HTML elements and CSS properties that require the HTML5 doctype.

-Always include the HTML5 doctype at the beginning of the page, along with the lang attribute and the correct character set
+Always include the HTML5 doctype at the beginning of the page, along with the lang attribute and the correct character is set.
 `
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css">
 `